 How to become a police puppy foster carer

 Every now and then, police forces around the country call on volunteers to apply to foster trainee police puppies.
+These volunteers are given the chance to raise and help train a future police dog.

 What does a police puppy carer do?